integritystl/alberici-kienlen/README.md

 1. When this is done, run `gulp` and it will watch for SASS/JS file changes.
 Put your JS files into `js/src` to have them compile into 1 file called `app.js`.
 1. If you're working on a React component, run `npm run start` for compiling those changes in Webpack.
 1. Start coding!

-### Deployment and Site Configuration ###
-Because this theme is being used on 2 different sites, there are 4 deployment scripts.
-You'll find these in the `scripts` directory.
-The staging scripts will run when code is merged into `develop`; the production ones when code is merged to `master`.

-We've set up a configuration to change the site's CSS styles in an ACF Option under `Global Settings` of the WP Admin.
-However, ***all code changes will push regardless of which site the code change was created for.*** Keep this in mind if changes need to only apply to a specific site.

 ### WorkFlow from LOCAL to STAGING
 1. Create a new branch off the `develop` branch.